Home Appraisals During The Home Buying And Mortgage Process

 Home appraisal reports are extremely detailed and consist of the following:

-1. The property address and details of the subject property.
+- The property address and details of the subject property

-2. The home appraisal consist of comparable sales to the subject property.
-Three similar and like properties that comparable to the subject property needs to be on the report along with details of the recent sales and the price adjustments compared to the subject property.
+- Three similar and like properties that are comparable to the subject property needs to be on the report along with details of the recent sales and the price adjustments compared to the subject property

-3. General condition of the property: An appraiser is not a home inspector and a home inspection will not be done, however, general observations needs to be noted such as missing roof shingles, cracked driveway, broken windows, peeling paint, garage door not working, etc.
+- However, general observations need to be noted such as missing roof shingles, cracked driveway, broken windows, peeling paint, garage door not working, etc.

 Things That Can Go Wrong With Home Appraisals

 There are two things that can go wrong with home appraisals.

 - The first is the appraisal can note that the property is in needs of repairs that do not meet lending guidelines such as broken windows, peeling paint, non-functional electrical, plumbing, and/or HVAC